Gi-ft/Gi-ft/README.md

 ## Hi there 👋
 My name is Gift.
-I'm a Python and SQL enthusiast.
+I'm a AI, Python and SQL enthusiast.

--🔭 👯 I’m looking to collaborate on open-source  ML projects and impactful real-world data challenges.
+-🔭 👯 I’m looking to collaborate on open-source AI, ML projects and impactful real-world data challenges.

 <!--
 **Gi-ft/Gi-ft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.